+Temperature will affect the occupant's perception of IAQ based on employee comfort levels, effect of drafts or airflow, and humidity levels in a building.
 In most cases, simple adjustments to thermostats and direction of airflow from registers can improve perceived IAQ.
 As a reference, the temperatures recommended by ASHRAE for general office space ranges from approximately 68° to 75° Fahrenheit in the winter, and from approximately 75° to 80° Fahrenheit in the summer.

 The amount of water vapor that can be contained in the air varies by the temperature and pressure of the air.
 The ratio of water vapor in the air to the maximum amount of water vapor the air can hold at a given temperature is expressed as relative humidity (RH).
 The recommended RH comfort range is 35% to 55%.
 In general, for buildings, the presence of excessive moisture can lead to mold growth and other biological contaminants.
 Low RH, common for buildings in New England during colder months, may contribute to irritated mucous membranes, dry eyes and sinus discomfort while high relative humidity, common in summer, may cause discomfort, as it hinders the body's use of perspiration as a cooling mechanism.
-As depicted above, various readings collected in each of the building had RH levels slightly below the generally accepted comfort range of 35 to 55%.
-However, these readings are comparable to the RH present in the outside air at the time of the site visit, which ranged from 23.1 to 42.6%.
+As depicted above, various readings collected in Amherst Middle School, Clark School, and Wilkins Elementary School had RH levels slightly below the generally accepted comfort range of 35 to 55%.
+However, these readings are comparable to the RH present in the outside air at the time of the site visit, which ranged from 21.5 to 45.9%.
+The RH readings collected in the SAU Building were elevated above the generally accepted comfort range.